Cryptology: Encode and Decode Secret Messages

 Please verify that they meet the requirements.

-Given: a scenario between Mom and Sam
+Given: a scenario between Samuel and his Mother.

-Sam: Mom, the priest said something very important.
+Samuel: Mom, the priest said something very important.

 He told us to always ..............................